MahmoudNamNam/MahmoudNamNam/README.md

-Here’s a refined version of your GitHub profile to make it more engaging and polished:
+Sure!
+Here’s an updated version of your GitHub profile with additional graphs to enhance your stats and activity display:

 ---